How Home Equity Loans Work: Pros and Cons

 Interest rates on HELOCs are typically variable.
 Your interest charges can change for better or worse over time.

-Home equity loans are attractive to both borrowers and lenders.
+Home equity loans are attractive to borrowers and lenders.
 They can offer funds for anything you want if your home is worth more than you owe on it.
-You don’t necessarily have to use the money for home-related expenses, and these loans typically have lower interest rates than credit cards and personal loans, usually quoted as APR.
+You don’t necessarily have to use the money for home-related expenses, and these loans typically have lower interest rates than credit cards and personal loans, usually quoted as an annual percentage rate (APR).
 A low rate can help keep borrowing costs low, but closing costs can sometimes offset these low rates.

 Borrowers can qualify for relatively large loans when they have sufficient equity.
 Your home equity might be the only source of funding available for large expenses like home improvements, higher education, or starting a business.